RI-SE/smirk/docs/System Test Specification.md

 For each operational scenario, two test parameters represent ranges of values, i.e., the longitudinal distance between ego car and the pedestrian and the speed of ego car.
 For these two test parameters, we identify a combination of values that result in a collision unless the SMIRK system initiates emergency braking.

 The complete set of operational scenarios, realized as 32 executable test scenarios in ESI Pro-SiVIC, are available in TODO: upload the test scripts.

+## 4.2 System Test Cases ##
+The system test cases are split into three categories.
+First, each operational scenario identified in Section 4.1 constitutes one system test case, i.e., Test Cases 1-32.
+Second, to increase the diversity of the test cases in the simulated environment, we complement the stritly reproducable Test Cases 1-32 with test case counterparts adding random jitter to the parameters.
+For test cases 1-32, we create analaguous test cases that randomly add jitter in the range from -10\% to +10\% to all numerical values.
+Partial random testing has been proposed by Masuda (2017) in the context of test scenarios execution in vehicle simulators.
+Note that our system level testing does not suffer from the test oracle problem, as we can automatically assess whether there is a collision between ego car and the pedestrian in ESI Pro-SiVIC or not.

+The third category is requirements-based testing.
+Requirements-based testing is used to gain confidence that the functionality specified in the ML Safety Requirements has been implemented correctly (Hauer et al., 2019).

 # 5 ML Verification Argument Pattern [BB]
 The figure below shows the ML verification argument pattern using GSN.
 The pattern closely resembles the example provided in AMLAS, but adapts it to the specific SMIRK case.